 Asthma Action Plan

-Of all the things that occur at your first appointment with your new Pulmonologist if I had to pick one to really stress the importance I would really recommend asking for an Asthma Action Plan.
+Of all the things that occur at your first Pulmonologist appointment, if I had to pick one to really stress the importance of, I would really recommend asking for an Asthma Action Plan.
 An asthma action plan is a paper that tells you your medications, your normal peak flow readings (if you track them) and then your doctor fills it out and it tells you EXACTLY what steps to take when your asthma starts acting up.
-When and how much of your rescue medication to take and when to call your doctor and when to seek medical attention.
+It will tell you when and how much of your rescue medication to take, when to call your doctor, and when to seek medical attention.
 It takes the guesswork out of it so when you are struggling you can look at your plan and it’s all there.

 What have you asked at your Pulmonologist appointments?
 How did it go?
 Let me know in the comments below or share your story with the community!

 Register to be part of our community today!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.